alvarogarcia7/blog_source/source/_posts/2015-05-04-post-programmer-passion-considered-harmful.markdown

 ---

 I've read [this article][article] on why programmer passion could be negative.
-The title is similar to a paper by Dijkstra.
+The title is similar to a paper by Dijkstrag .

 [article]: https://medium.com/on-coding/programmer-passion-considered-harmful-5c5d4e3a9b28